askui/askui/docs/docs/general/02-Components/AskUI-Runner.md

 python -m askui_runner -c <path to your config file, e.g., askui-runner.config.yaml>
 ```

-### Start UiController
+### Start AskUI Controller
-If you want to run your workflows on the same system as the runner you need to start an UiController that listens on port `6769`.
+If you want to run your workflows on the same system as the runner you need to start an AskUI Controller that listens on port `6769`.
 Please download the one for your operating system and start it:

 * [Windows](https://files.askui.com/releases/askui-ui-controller/latest/win32/x64/askui-ui-controller.exe)
 * [Windows (new version - beta release)](https://files.askui.com/releases/preview/v23.10.01/askui+Installer.exe) [More about the new version](AskUI-Controller.md)